Else-Marthe Sørlie Lybekk: Playing style

 As a line player, Sørlie Lybekk is known for secure finishing when she dispatches from the 6-meter line, often after relentless fighting for positions in the most crowded area of the defense.
 Being a player used in both defense and attack, she applies the same hard-working style in defending her own goal.
 The playing style is efficient, but not as spectacular as other notable players in her generation of Norwegian handballers.

+Post playing career

+She retired as player in 2010, and has later given birth to three children.
+She eventually assumed administrative positions at the Norwegian Olympic and Paralympic Committee and Confederation of Sports, where she was assisting secretary general under secretary general Nils Einar Aas.
+When Aas resigned his position in December 2024, Lybekk took over as acting secretary general until the next executive was appointed.
+In May 2025 the confederation announced Kjell Bjarne Helland to become the new secretary general, effective from latest 4 August.

+Awards and recognitions

+Sørlie Lybekk was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2013.